 Today, Apple and Iowa representatives officially confirmed the news of several projects launching in the American state.
 While these seem to be future plans, the inceptions are not far away.
 Consequently, the bonding between the brand and the land aims at social welfare through technology and more.
-Let us go through the plans of this partnership.
+Let us go through the plans for this partnership.

 Tim Cook, the CEO of Apple, noted that Apple created about 2 million jobs in all 50 American states.
 While this will add to the tally, it is also serving millions of users in North America.
 In this regard, users inclined more towards using the apps like Apple Music, Siri, iMessage, App Store, and other Apple services were mentioned.

-As for the new improvement fund of the Apple and Iowa partnership, it will serve Waukee the city, with community projects and infrastructure.
+As for the new improvement fund of the Apple and Iowa partnership, it will serve Waukee, the city, with community projects and infrastructure.
 The community projects basically include libraries, parks, and recreational spaces.
-The first project is the Waukee Youth Sports Campus having a greenhouse, fishing pier, playground, and fields for public and high school sports events.
+The first project is the Waukee Youth Sports Campus having a greenhouse, fishing pier, playground, and fields for the public and high school sports events.

-As long as renewable energy is concerned, Apple will have local partners for investing for powering the data center.
+As long as renewable energy is concerned, Apple will have local partners for investing in powering the data center.
 Apple has already achieved its aim to have all of its global operations run on renewable energy.
 Not just the U.S., 23 other countries have received the same treatment.

 Apple and Iowa coinciding

 In relation to this, Apple spent more than $50 million last year with over 9,000 U.S. manufacturers and suppliers.
 The American developers have earned more than $16 billion only in App Store worldwide sales.
-This reads since the introduction of App Store in 2008.
+This reads since the introduction of the App Store in 2008.